To Be Announced: Changing models with modalities

+Sabotage, bridge and swap are all examples of relational change and such modal update logics go by the name of {\em relation-changing modal logics}.
+Note that the relational pair that is removed, added, or reversed is not selected according to a logical property, the update is semantic and not syntactic.
+Also note that it is one pair only, it is particular and not universal.
+Finally, the sabotage, swap, and bridge updates by Carlos Areces et al.\ are global updates (there is no relation between the removed pair and the actual state).
+However, these authors also proposed local versions of sabotage, swap, and bridge.
+Johan van Benthem's original sabotage semantics \cite{jfak.sabotage:2005} is also a local update: we remove a state {\em different from the actual state}.
+All updates in dynamic epistemic logic that we have seen in prior sections are global.

-In such sabotage and related logics we can {\em count}.
+In such sabotage logics and related logics we can {\em count}.
 If you remove a state from the domain, the resulting domain contains one state less, so if you do this three times it contains three states less.
 We can therefore count how many states there are in the (finite) domain, just as in for example the graded modal logics of \cite{fine:1972}.
+For example, in a three-state model, $[-]^3\bot$ is true in the \cite{jfak.sabotage:2005} semantics: you can twice remove a state different from the actual state, but not thrice.
 These logics with counting require more refined notions of bisimulation, because the size of a model is not an invariant for the usual notion of bisimulation.
-For example, a model is bisimilar to two copies of it.
-Bisimulation for sabotage logic is proposed in \cite{AucherBG18}, and for relation changing logics in general in \cite{ArecesFH15,FervariTZ21}, including for a variation of the $\dia{-}$ and $\dia{+}$ semantics above, namely where the removal of a pair $(t,u)$ is also defined if the pair was already absent, and the addition of a pair $(t,u)$ also defined if it was already present.
+For example, a model is standardly bisimilar to two copies of it.
+But now no longer.
+A different notion of bisimulation for sabotage logic is proposed in \cite{AucherBG18}, and for relation-changing logics in general in \cite{ArecesFH15,FervariTZ21}, including for a variation of the $\dia{-}$ and $\dia{+}$ semantics above, namely where the removal of a pair $(t,u)$ is also defined if the pair was already absent, and the addition of a pair $(t,u)$ is also defined if it was already present.

 In such logics we can also give {\em names} to the states in domain.
 If you remove a state from the domain different from the actual state, this allows you to refer to the actual state in the logical language, as in hybrid logics.
-In \cite{ArecesFHM16}, relation changing logics are modelled as hybrid logics.
+In \cite{ArecesFHM16}, relation-changing logics are modelled as hybrid logics.

 When we can count worlds and give them names, the logics may lack (finitary) Hilbert-style axiomatizations and may be undecidable, which is indeed the case \cite{AucherBG18,ArecesFHM18,ArecesFHM17}.